Roi Mishpati

 Roi Mishpati (רועי משפטי; born 23 December 1992) is an Israeli footballer who plays as a goalkeeper for Maccabi Tel Aviv.

 Career

 Mishpati started to play football for Hapoel Rishon LeZion.

 In summer 2011, he signed for the Israeli Premier League club F.C.
 Ashdod as the second goalkeeper for Ofir Marciano.
 In the 2015–16 season Mishpati became the first goalkeeper after Ashdod was relegated to Liga Leumit in the previous season.
 In 2017, he was loaned to Hapoel Rishon LeZion.

 On 31 August 2021, he signed for two seasons for Maccabi Haifa.

+On May 30, 2023, he signed a two-year contract with Maccabi Tel Aviv.
+In the Toto Cup final against Maccabi Haifa, which was decided by a penalty shootout, he saved two penalty kicks, leading to a 4–2 victory and securing the title.
+He started the 2023/2024 season as the first-choice goalkeeper but later lost his spot to Orlando Mosquera, who was signed by the club.
+In January, he returned to the starting lineup and contributed to winning the championship.